John Talbot, 1st Earl of Shrewsbury: Service in France

-So far his career was that of a turbulent Marcher Lord, employed in posts where a rough hand was useful.
-It was for his actions in France that he would acquire his fame, however.
+For the first two decades of his career, Talbot acted as a Marcher Lord.
+His further career in France would garner him more fame.

 In 1427 he went again to France, where he fought alongside the Duke of Bedford and the Earl of Warwick with distinction in Maine and at the Siege of Orléans.
 He fought at the Battle of Patay on 18 June 1429 where he was captured and held prisoner for four years.
 He was released in exchange for the French leader Jean Poton de Xaintrailles and returned to England in May 1433.
 He stayed until July when he returned to France under the Earl of Somerset.

 Talbot was a daring and aggressive soldier, perhaps the most audacious captain of the age.
 He and his forces were ever ready to retake a town and to meet a French advance.
 His trademark was rapid aggressive attacks.
 He was rewarded by being appointed governor and lieutenant general in France and Normandy and, in 1434, the Duke of Bedford made him Count of Clermont.
 He also reorganized the army with captains and lieutenants, trained the men for sieges, and equipped them accordingly.
 But when the Duke of Bedford died in 1435, the Burgundian government in Paris defected to the French, leaving Talbot, known as le roi talbot ("king Talbot") as the main English general in the field.

 On 2 February 1436, he led a small force including Sir Thomas Kyriell and Sir Thomas Scales and routed La Hire and Xaintrailles at the battle of Ry near Rouen.
 Later that year, he did much to recover large portions of land on the Pays de Caux in eastern Normandy which had been lost to the French a few months earlier.
 On the dawn of 13 February 1437, in spectacular fashion, he took the town of Pontoise north of Paris by surprise, threatening the capital itself for a time.
 The same year at Crotoy, after a daring passage of the Somme, he put a numerous Burgundian force to flight.
 At night on 22–23 December 1439, following a surprise flank attack on their camp, he dispersed the 6000-strong army of the Constable Richemont, and on 7 July 1440 he retook Harfleur.
 In 1441, he pursued the French army four times over the Seine and Oise rivers in an unavailing attempt to bring it to battle.